-Risperidone tablets are contraindicated in patients with a known hypersensitivity to the risperidone tablets.
-Hypersensitivity reactions, including anaphylactic reactions and angioedema, have been observed in patients treated with risperidone.
+Risperidone tablets are contraindicated in patients with a known hypersensitivity to either risperidone or paliperidone, or to any of the excipients in the risperidone tablets formulation.
+Hypersensitivity reactions, including anaphylactic reactions and angioedema, have been reported in patients treated with risperidone and in patients treated with paliperidone.
+Paliperidone is a metabolite of risperidone.